 1. Polar Museum Activities for Kids

-When we arrived at the museum we were given a clipboard with a really simple activity for Ted to do.
+When we arrived at the museum, we were given a clipboard with a straightforward activity for Ted to do.
 He was asked to find something noisy, something scary, something cold and so on around the Polar Museum.
 David then had to draw a picture of those things for him because he wasn’t in a drawing mood.
 He was given a badge as a prize for completing the sheet.

-They also had a number of other hands-on activities.
-The dress up box was a particular winner.
+They also had several other hands-on activities.
+The dress-up box was a particular winner.

 2. Polar Museum Scott Expedition Exhibits

 The best bit of the Polar Museum from my point of view was the Scott Expedition exhibit.
 There was a large portion dedicated to Scott and his ill-fated trek.
-These include draws full of the letters and other interesting stuff found with the bodies of Scott and his team.
-The whole exhibit was fascinating and I would have loved to spend more time reading through everything.
-Not this time, Ted had finished his worksheet and Miss May had finished her crisps so I was forced to move on.
+These include draws full of the letters and other exciting stuff found with the bodies of Scott and his team.
+The whole exhibit was fascinating, and I would have loved to spend more time reading through everything.
+Not this time, Ted had finished his worksheet and Miss May had finished her crisps, so I was forced to move on.

 3. Polar Museum Wildlife Exhibits

 Ted is always drawn to the animal exhibits first.
-He was particularly taken my the penguin and chick (for me, it was the narwhal).
+He was particularly taken by the penguin and chick (for me, it was the narwhal).
 The museum includes various animals and also the bigger picture of the environment.
-Most importantly it covers the effect of climate change on the polar regions.
-We didn’t get to see much of this but we will circle back to it when they are a little older.
+Most importantly, it covers the effect of climate change on the polar regions.
+We didn’t get to see much of this, but we will circle back to it when they are a little older.

 4. Polar Museum Maps

-Another thing I really enjoyed were the maps.
-Historical maps are a bit of an obsession of mine and there were plenty of those.
+Another thing I really enjoyed was the maps.
+Historical maps are a bit of an obsession of mine, and there were plenty of those.
 They also had some beautiful ceiling maps.
-Ted is also a map fan but he finds history a little hard to comprehend still.
-He did engage but in the end moved on quite quickly.
+Ted is also a map fan, but he finds history a little hard to comprehend still.
+He did engage but in the end, moved on quite quickly.